 Subp.
-4. Management plans.
-Calcareous fens must not be impacted or otherwise altered or degraded except as provided for in a management plan approved by the commissioner.
+43. Impacts and Management plans.
+Calcareous fens must not be impacted or otherwise altered or degraded except, wholly or partially, by any action, unless the commissioner decides some alteration is necessary as provided for in a calcareous fen management plan approved by the commissioner.
+The commissioner may allow water appropriations that result in temporary reductions in groundwater resources on a seasonal basis under an approved calcareous fen management plan.
 The commissioner must provide technical assistance to landowners or project sponsors in the development of management plans.
+The exemptions under part 8420.0420 and the sequencing provisions under part 8420.0520 do not apply to calcareous fens.